How to get your money goals sorted: Part 2 of Money Management Series

 I’m going to identify the themes from my own answers so you understand what I mean as an example.
 But basically you are looking to see if a particular lifestyle or way if living becomes apparent.

-There is also a ‘bucket list’ item of RVing around the USA.
+There is also a ‘bucket list’ item of RVing and traveling.

 Plus there are two very important things from the need to feel safe question that haven’t been addressed yet.